How Long Do Ford F-150s Last? (8 Important Facts)

 How Soon Should You Expect Rust on a Ford F-150?

 You can expect rust or corrosion on a Ford F-150 at any time in its life.
-It doesn’t matter whether your truck is an old model with a steel shell or new generation aluminum build.
+It doesn’t matter whether your truck is an old model with a steel shell or a new-generation aluminum build.

-Several F-150 owners have complained of rust and corrosion on their truck right after buying the vehicle.
+Several F-150 owners have complained of rust and corrosion on their trucks right after buying the vehicle.

 Some people found corroded body panels on F-150s at dealerships.